system-zero/system-zero/data/docs/la.md

 this should be considered as a bug.
 It is important to note that this language, doesn't bring even the singlest new consept in the programming language universe.
-It is written for C and follows C where it makes sense, and had been influenced a lot by the S-Lang programming language, which is quite like C.
+It is written for C and follows C where it makes sense, and had been influenced a lot by the S-Lang programming language, which is quite like C. However, it provides mechanisms for object oriented techniques, and also some functional concepts.

 ## Syntax and Semantics
 ```js